How are lung carcinoid tumors diagnosed?

 Computed tomography (CT) scan

 The CT scan uses x-rays to produce detailed cross-sectional images of your body.
 Instead of taking one picture, like a regular x-ray, a CT scanner takes many pictures as it rotates around you while you are lying on a narrow platform.
-A computer then combines these into images showing slices of the part of your body that is being studied.
+A computer then combines these into images showing slices of the part of your body being studied.

 Before any pictures are taken, you may be asked to drink 1 to 2 pints of a liquid called oral contrast.
 This helps outline the intestine so that certain areas are not mistaken for tumors.
 This is not needed if the CT scan is only looking at the chest and lungs.
 You may also receive an IV (intravenous) line through which a different kind of contrast dye (IV contrast) is injected.
 This helps better outline structures in your body.
 The injection can cause some flushing (redness and warm feeling).
 Some people are allergic and get hives or, rarely, more serious reactions like trouble breathing and low blood pressure.
 Be sure to tell the doctor if you have any allergies or have ever had a reaction to any contrast material used for x-rays.

 CT scans can be used in several ways:

-- CT scans of the chest can spot very small lung tumors and help determine the exact location and extent of the tumors.
+- To help determine the exact location and extent of the tumors.

 - To stage a cancer (determining the extent of its spread).
 This can help to determine if surgery is a good treatment option.

-- CT scans can also be used to guide a biopsy needle precisely into a suspected tumor.
+- To guide a biopsy needle precisely into a suspected tumor.
 For this procedure, called a CT-guided needle biopsy, you stay on the CT scanning table while the doctor advances a biopsy needle through the skin and toward the mass.
 CT scans are repeated until the needle is within the mass.
 A biopsy sample is then removed and looked at under a microscope.

 - To see how effective treatment has been.